Cataclysm (comics): Plot

 Galactus is displaced into the Ultimate Marvel universe.
 When he crosses the portal, the Gah Lak Tus swarm senses his energies, and submits to him.
-He decimates the Kree and the Chitauri alien races, and he is opposed by Captain Mar-Vell, Rick Jones (with powers granted by the Watchers) and Silver Surfer.
-Mar-Vell dies, attacked by the swarm, but Rick Jones takes his suit and activates a bomb that destroys it.
-Rick Jones and the remains of the swarm fall into another dimension, and Galactus heads to planet earth, killing Vision in the process.
-Sensing the reality Galactus hails from, Vision manages to send a cryptic message to Earth, pleading for the Ultimates to ally with Reed Richards before she shuts down.
+He decimates the Kree and the Chitauri alien races, and he is opposed by Mar-Vell, Rick Jones, and Silver Surfer.
+Mar-Vell dies, attacked by the swarm, but Rick takes his suit and activates a bomb that destroys it.
+Rick and the remains of the swarm fall into another dimension, and Galactus heads to Earth, killing Vision in the process.
+Sensing the reality Galactus hails from, Vision sends a cryptic message to Earth, pleading for the Ultimates to ally with Reed Richards, before shutting down.

-Galactus turns out to be more powerful than the Ultimates and the conventional military; realising the desperation of their situation, the Ultimates ally with the inexperienced Miles Morales, the traitorous Reed Richards and the outcast X-Men.
+Galactus turns out to be more powerful than the Ultimates and the conventional military; realising the desperation of their situation, the Ultimates ally with Miles Morales, Richards, and the X-Men.
 Tony Stark discovers that he comes from an alternate reality, so Richards and Morales are sent to it to find information.
-Arriving on Earth 616, they sneak into the Baxter Building and retrieve information about Galactus, who that reality's Richards had defeated before.
+Arriving on Earth-616, they sneak into the Baxter Building and retrieve information about Galactus, who that reality's Richards had defeated before.
 The two are discovered by Valeria Richards, who recognizes Richards as not her real father, but manage to escape.

-The Ultimates' plan is set into motion: Kitty Pryde receives the Giant-man serum, so that she can destroy Galactus' machine and attack him while in giant size.
+The Ultimates' plan is set into motion: Kitty Pryde receives the Giant-Man serum, so that she can destroy Galactus' machine and attack him while in giant size.
 They also employ Jean Grey to telepathically read Galactus' strategy, but when he senses them and attacks, Steve Rogers sacrifices himself to buy the Ultimates more time to execute their attack.
 While Galactus manages to seriously harm Pryde in spite of her intangibility, her sacrifice is ultimately a distraction: Richards opens a portal to the Negative Zone, intending to swallow Galactus into it where he will starve with no energy to feed on.
 Galactus resists the portal's pull, which threatens to tear apart reality if open too long, so Thor sacrifices himself to push Galactus inside; a reluctant Stark and Richards close the portal with Thor still inside.